We believe in…

 - Accidental Counsellor training with Human Connections

-- Committed to listening to and raising the voices of marginalised groups through our social media channels, podcast, guest experts in our trainings and business consultants.
+- Committed to listening to and raising the voices of marginalised groups through our social media channels, podcast, guest experts in our trainings, on our Youth Mentor Conference and business consultants.

 - Purchasing gifts for clients and students from indigenous artists, social enterprises and local businesses.

-- Committed to donating a percentage of revenue to not-for-profits and causes we believe in.
-In 2019 we donated 1% of revenue to the following causes:
+- Committed to donating a percentage of revenue to not-for-profits and causes we believe in, including the following causes and organisations:

 - Sister’s Inside